Learn

 If you itemize deductions, you can also deduct contributions made to qualified charitable organizations.
 This includes cash donations, as well as non-cash contributions, such as used clothing and household items.

 Don't forget to track the miles you drive while volunteering.
-Your deduction for charitable donations can include 14 cents per mile for such work.8
+Your deduction for charitable donations can include 14 cents per mile for such work.6

 Many retirees continue working part-time in retirement, either because they enjoy working or want to have enough money to enjoy retirement long into the future.

-Working people age 50 or older can contribute up to $7,500 to an IRA for 2023.9 Previously, contributions to traditional IRAs weren't allowed after age 70, but the SECURE Act removed those age restrictions.10 The SECURE 2.0 Act increased the age at which individuals must start taking required minimum distributions to 73 (if you reached age 72 after December 31, 2022).11
+Working people ages 50 or older can contribute up to $8,000 to an IRA for 2024.12 Previously, contributions to traditional IRAs weren't allowed after age 70, but the SECURE Act removed those age restrictions.12 The SECURE Act increased the age at which individuals must start taking required minimum distributions to 73 (if you reached age 72 after December 31, 2022).13

 This means a working person over the age of 73 could potentially be contributing to an IRA while simultaneously required to take out minimum distributions in the same year.

-Roth IRA contributions aren't deductible, but you may be able to deduct contributions to a traditional IRA, depending on your income and whether you are covered by a retirement plan at work.12
+Roth IRA contributions aren't deductible, but you may be able to deduct contributions to a traditional IRA, depending on your income and whether you are covered by a retirement plan at work.14

 Before the Tax Cuts and Jobs Act of 2017 (TCJA), taxpayers who itemized on Schedule A could deduct various investment expenses — such as investment management fees and financial planning fees — as miscellaneous itemized deductions.
 Miscellaneous itemized deductions also included things like unreimbursed job expenses and tax preparation fees.

-The TCJA eliminated most miscellaneous itemized deductions, but you can still deduct investment interest expense on Line 9 of Schedule A.13 Investment interest expense is interest paid on money borrowed to purchase taxable investments, and it includes margin loans for buying stocks in your brokerage account.14 The amount you can deduct is capped at your net taxable investment income for the year.
+The TCJA eliminated most miscellaneous itemized deductions, but you can still deduct investment interest expense on Line 9 of Schedule A.15 Investment interest expense is interest paid on money borrowed to purchase taxable investments (like real estate), and it includes margin loans for buying stocks in your brokerage account.16 The amount you can deduct is capped at your net taxable investment income for the year, which includes things like taxable interest, dividends, capital gains, rent and royalty income, and non-qualified annuities.17

 Talk with a tax professional to ensure you're getting the most out of your available deductions.